-(iv) Preparation of Revaluation Account on retirement of a partner.
+(v) Preparation of Revaluation Account on retirement or death of a partner.

-- (v) Adjustment of capitals. - (a) Readjusting the adjusted capital of the continuing partners in the new profit sharing ratio. - (b) Adjusting the capitals of the continuing partners on the basis of the total capital of the new firm.

-- (c) When the continuing partners bring in cash to pay off the retiring partners. - (vi) Calculation and payment of amount due to retiring partner.
+- (vi) Adjustment of capitals. - (a) Readjusting the adjusted capital of the continuing partners in the new profit-sharing ratio. - (b) Adjusting the capitals of the continuing partners on the basis of the total capital of the new firm. - (c) When the continuing partners bring in cash to pay off the retiring partners. - (vii) Calculation and payment of amount due to retiring partner.